Bigpoint/slim-bootstrap/README.md

 | `encloseAll`          | `false`  | Enclose every field (true) or only where it is necessary (false) |
 | `null`                | `"NULL"` | Replace a null value in the dataset with this string.            |

+**Attention:** CSV outpunt can only show one level of data hierarchy.
+Fields with another level will be ignored.

 ## Authentication